Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 The Android bundle contains the following parts:

 - **AnylineXamarinSDK.Droid.dll:** contains the Anyline SDK Library
-- **AnylineXamarinApp.Droid** contains a simple app where an example for each module is implemented - it can be installed right away
+- **AnylineXamarinApp.Droid:** contains a simple app where an example for each module is implemented - it can be installed right away
 - **LICENSE:** third party license agreements
 - **README:** contains a quick start - setup and module description

 ### Quick Start - Setup ###

-In this section we will go through the basic process of creating and configurating a simple Anyline scanning application in Xamarin.Android.
+In this section we will go through the basic process of creating and configuring a simple Anyline scanning application in Xamarin.Android.
 If you are not yet familiar with Xamarin.Android, follow <a href="https://developer.xamarin.com/guides/android/getting_started/hello,android/hello,android_quickstart/">this</a> guide to develop an understanding of the fundamentals of Android application development with Xamarin.

 #### 1. Create a new Xamarin.Android Project ####